 - Pick a banker that best covers your market: use that relationship to get a perspective on all the possible acquisition prospects, their priorities, their appetite, and how best to engage them.

 - Start building relationships with prospects – start with product integrations: the most effective way to get a perspective acquirer’s attention is to demonstrate how an incremental revenue stream can be built for them around your product.
 So get a product integration built first.

-- Start building relationships with prospects – follow with joint selling: once you have an integrated solution, start marketing and selling it… Then engage the prospect’s sales team in the process.
+- Start building relationships with prospects – follow with joint selling: once you have an integrated solution, start marketing and selling it.
+Then engage the prospect’s sales team in the process.

 - Retain the banker for a “soft sell” process: retain a banker to go out and solicit interest in a partnership or “strategic” funding.
 It provides the banker with an excuse to reach out and have the conversation, without giving the impression that the company is actively looking for an exit.

 Here’s an interesting and relevant video posted in Techcrunch with business development execs discussing acquisition strategies.
 They’re from Cisco, Facebook, Google, Microsoft, Twitter and Yahoo.
 The video runs an hour, but it’s well-indexed.
-Sent to my by Ken Ross of ExpertCEO.com.